We are deeply sorry for your loss - the staff at LaFond-Ardoin Funeral Homes

 LaFond-Ardoin Funeral Home of Opelousas, 2845 South Union Street, Opelousas, LA 70570 (337-942-2638) has been entrusted with the funeral arrangements.

-To plant a tree in memory of Dr. Rodney "Jason" Hatfield, please click here.
+To plant a beautiful memorial tree in memory of Dr. Rodney "Jason" Hatfield, please visit our Tree Store.